Daniel Scioli: Sports career

 His interest in sports began at the Villa Crespo club.
 He took part in swimming, tennis, basketball and a form of badminton, representing his city in each.
 His passion for offshore powerboat racing took off when a friend invited him for a ride in a powerboat.
 Some time later he competed in his first Offshore Powerboat race in Mar del Plata, in which he finished last.
 "This made me very angry, so I decided to train until I started winning, and finally ended up as the world champion," he states.
 Scioli started to compete in offshore powerboat racing in 1986 in 1987 he joined the Italian powerboat designer, builder and engineer Fabio Buzzi who ran FB Design, one of the most successful powerboat racing teams in the world.

-On December 4, 1989, he lost his right arm in an accident while racing on the Paraná River in the 1000 km Delta Argentino race.
+On 4 December 1989, Scioli lost his right arm in an accident while racing on the Paraná River in the 1000 km Delta Argentino race.
 A wave produced by an oil tanker is believed to have overturned his boat.
 A fitted prosthesis enabled Scioli to pursue his love of offshore powerboat racing.
 Even with this handicap he won many offshore powerboat racing championships in various categories.
 On board La Gran Argentina, a Fabio Buzzi-designed FB 55, Daniel Scioli was a three-time winner of the World Superboat USA Championship and captured 4 European titles.
 The boat's hull was modified in 2000 into a long-distance record setter.
 Scioli went on to set the Miami-Nassau-Miami record with an average speed of 100 mph.